-If you wish to transfer out of your Network Medical Group entirely, and you are not an Inpatient in a Hospital, a Skilled Nursing Facility or other medical institution, UnitedHealthcare will approve your request if the Primary Care Physician within the new Network Medical Group you have selected is accepting new patients and meets the other criteria in Section 1.
+If you wish to transfer out of your Network Medical Group entirely, and you are not an Inpatient in a Hospital, a Skilled Nursing Facility or other medical institution, receiving radiation or chemotherapy or in the third trimester of pregnancy UnitedHealthcare will approve your request if the PCP within the new Network Medical Group you have selected is accepting new patients and meets the other criteria in Section 1.
 Getting Started.
 This includes being located within 30 miles of your Primary Residence or Primary Workplace.
 The effective date of transfer will be the same as referred to above when requesting a transfer within your Network Medical Group.
+Some Network Medical Groups only allow new enrollments during the employer's open-enrollment period.

-Please Note: UnitedHealthcare does not advise that you change your Primary Care Physician if you are an Inpatient in a Hospital, a Skilled Nursing Facility or other medical institution or are undergoing radiation or chemotherapy, as a change may negatively impact your coordination of care.
+Please Note: UnitedHealthcare does not advise that you change your PCP if you are an Inpatient in a Hospital, a Skilled Nursing Facility or other medical institution or are undergoing radiation or chemotherapy, as a change may negatively impact your coordination of care.